HakubJozak/josef/README.md

 ## Implementation

-Josef is a disguised [Ruby] with localized keywords and DSL to control the robot.
-[Opal] - the [Ruby] in the browser so that it runs in a browser.
+Josef is [Ruby] whose keywords are localized and the DSL to control the robot.
+[Opal] makes it run in the browser.

 ## Development